-- 1. The Secretariat's draft of May 1995 had not regulated the liability of the "substitute carrier" ("sub-contracting carrier").
+- 1. The Central Office draft of May 1995 had not regulated the liability of the "substitute carrier" ("sub-contracting carrier").
 With regard to the reasons, see Nos.
-2 and 3 of the remarks relating to Article 25 (1995 Bulletin, p.
+2 and 3 of the remarks relating to Article 25 (Annex 2 to the circular letter of 5.5.1995; 1995 Bulletin, p.
 142).
-The Revision Committee, however, decided by a clear majority to regulate this institution which is known in air and maritime transport (Report on the 4th session, p.
+The Revision Committee, however, decided by a clear majority to regulate this institution which is known in air and maritime transport (Report on the Fourth Session, p.
 36).
 The text which was adopted essentially follows Article 10 of the Hamburg Rules.
 The "substitute carrier" is answerable only in respect of the carriage performed by him (partial route) whereas the subsequent carriers are answerable in respect of the carriage over the entire route. - 2.
 See also No. 3 of the remarks relating to Article 3.

-Presumption of loss or damage in case of reconsignment
+Article 28 Presumption of loss or damage in case of reconsignment

 Article 38 of the CIM Uniform Rules 1980, in the terms in force since 1 January 1991, has been reincluded with minor editorial amendments.
 The SMGS still does not contain any identical legal presumption in favour of the CIM Uniform Rules, although such a supplement had been envisaged in 1987.
-However, a new provision, Article 23 § 10, was introduced into the SMGS in 2008, which at least establishes legal presumption in favour of consignments consigned with the CIM/SMGS consignment note (see Bulletin 2008, p.
-1 et seq.)

-Article 29 Presumption of loss of the goods
+Presumption of loss of the goods

-1. Essentially, Article 39 of the CIM Uniform Rules 1980 has been reincluded.
-The reference to § 4 has been stated in accordance with the terms of Article 20, paragraph 4 of the CMR.

-2. By analogy with Article 17, § 2 (see No. 2 of the remarks relating to Article 17), goods which have been found again must be restored to the person entitled against payment of the costs resulting from the contract of carriage (and refund of compensation received).
+- Essentially, Article 39 of the CIM Uniform Rules 1980 has been reincluded.
+The reference to § 4 has been stated in accordance with the terms of Article 20, Parag.
+4 of the CMR. - 2.
+By analogy with Article 17, § 2 (see No. 2 of the remarks relating to Article 17), goods which have been found again must be restored to the person entittled against payment of the costs resulting from the contract of carriage (and refund of compensation received).